mamanbes/Seb-s-Ninjam-Plus-Themes/README.md

 These themes are created with cloud ai.

-Unzip the theme and put the folder in the texture folder of ninjam plus.
+Unzip the theme and put the folder inside the folder in the texture folder of ninjam plus.

 Example for VST3:
 C:\Program Files\Common Files\VST3\NINJAMplus.vst3\Contents\Resources\textures\PLACE YOUR THEME FOLDER HERE.